radzionc/ai/product/grammar/context.md

 The TypeScript code is compiled into a single JavaScript file.

-It works as Quick Action made with Automator running an AppleScript that calls the JavaScript file.
+It functions as a Quick Action created with Automator, which runs an AppleScript that calls the JavaScript file.